 Pensions.
 The District participates in the School Division Trust Fund (SCHDTF), a cost-sharing multiple-employer defined benefit pension plan administered by the Public Employees' Retirement Association of Colorado ("PERA").
-The net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, pension expense, information about the fiduciary net position and additions to/deductions from the fiduciary net position of the SCHDTF have been determined using the economic resources measurement focus and the accrual basis of accounting.
+The net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, pension expense, information about the fiduciary net position (FNP) and additions to/deductions from the FNP of the SCHDTF have been determined using the economic resources measurement focus and the accrual basis of accounting.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

 The Colorado General Assembly passed significant pension reform through Senate Bill (SB) 18-200: Concerning Modifications To the Public Employees' Retirement Association Hybrid Defined Benefit Plan Necessary to Eliminate with a High Probability the Unfunded Liability of the Plan Within the Next Thirty Years.
 The bill was signed into law by Governor Hickenlooper on June 4, 2018.
-SB 18-200 makes changes to certain benefit provisions.
-Some, but not all, of these changes were in effect as of June 30, 2020.
+SB 18-200 made changes to certain benefit provisions.
+Most of these changes were in effect as of June 30, 2021.

-General information about the pension plan
+General Information about the Pension Plan

 Plan description.
 Eligible employees of the District are provided with pensions through the SCHDTF - a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
 Plan benefits are specified in Title 24, Article 51 of the Colorado Revised Statutes (C.R.S.), administrative rules set forth at 8 C.C.R.
 1502-1, and applicable provisions of the federal Internal Revenue Code.
 Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available comprehensive annual financial report (CAFR) that can be obtained at www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available comprehensive annual financial report (Annual Report) that can he obtained www.copera.org/investments/pera-financial-reports.

-Benefits provided as of December 31, 2019.
+Benefits provided as of December 31, 2020.
 PERA provides retirement, disability, and survivor benefits.
 Retirement benefits are determined by the amount of service credit earned and/or purchased, highest average salary, the benefit structure(s) under which the member retires, the benefit option selected at retirement, and age at retirement.
 Retirement eligibility is specified in tables set forth at C.R.S.
 Section 24-51-602, 604, 1713, and 1714.